Rising Above Chaotic Likelihoods: Importance Sampling via Pseudo-orbit Data Assimilation

-where $\tau$ denotes algorithmic time.\footnote{The approach can be generalized to situations where gradient of the model is not known analytically~\cite{2004JuddB}; improving the ability to work without gradient information would widen the applications of the approach significantly.} A sequence of observations in the system state space define an initial pseudo-orbit, so called {\it observation-based pseudo-orbit}, $\textbf{S}\equiv \{s_{0},...,s_{n-2},s_{n-1}\}$, which with probability one will not be a trajectory.
-In practice, the minimization is initialized with the observation-based pseudo-orbit, i.e. $^{0}\textbf{U}=\textbf{S}$ where the pre-super-script $^0$ on $\textbf{U}$ denotes the initial stage of the GD.
-The pseudo-orbit is a point in sequence space, under Equation~\ref{eq:odegd} this point moves towards the manifold of all trajectories.
-The mismatch cost function has no local minima other than on the manifold, for which $C(\textbf{U})=0$, (i.e. the trajectory manifold\footnote{All points on the trajectory manifold have zero mismatch (are trajectories) and only points on the trajectory manifold have zero mismatch.}) and every segment of trajectory lies on this manifold~\cite{Judd2001}.
-Let the result of the GD minimization at time $\alpha$ be $^{\alpha}\textbf{U}$.
-Here $\alpha$ indicates algorithmic time in GD (i.e. the number of iterations of the GD minimization).
-As $\alpha \rightarrow \infty$, the pseudo-orbit $^{\alpha}\textbf{U}\equiv ^{\alpha}\textbf{u}_{0},...,^{\alpha}\textbf{u}_{n-1}$ approaches a trajectory of the model asymptotically.
-In other words, the GD minimization takes us from the observation-based pseudo-orbit towards a system trajectory (a point in sequence space, $^{\infty}\textbf{U}$, which is on the trajectory manifold).
-In practice, the GD minimization is run for a finite time and thus a trajectory is not obtained.
-The result of these large $\alpha$ GD runs, $^{\alpha}u_{0}$ provide candidates for the initial state, based on information from the observations with $i<n$.
-For $i>0$, the $i$-step preimage of the relevant component of $^{\alpha}u_{i}$ are calculated to obtain additional candidates for the initial state.
+In practice, the GD algorithm is run for a finite time and a trajectory is not obtained. {Nevertheless, the values of $^{\alpha}u_{0}$ for large $\alpha$, define candidates trajectories using information from the observation window $0\le i \le n-1$}.
+For $i>0$, the $i$-step preimages of the relevant component of $^{\alpha}u_{i}$ provide candidates for the initial state.
+Complications arise from the fact that the Logistic Map is two-to-one; these {complications} have nothing to do with chaos per se\footnote{Beyond the fact that one-to-one maps in one-dimension cannot display chaotic dynamics, of course.}. {In }{one-to-one chaotic maps} the calculation of preimages {is }straightforward.
 The Logistic Map is a two-to-one map, and in most cases\footnote{Not in all cases, however.
 For discussion of the point see~\cite{Lalley99}.} only one of the two preimages for each $^{\alpha}u_{i}$ is relevant to $\tilde{x}_{i-1}$.
-In practice a criteria to discard irrelevant preimages must be defined, a simple example would be to discard (with high probability) those preimages whose distance from the corresponding previous observation exceeds some threshold based on the standard deviation of the observational noise (a $3\sigma$ criteria is used to generate the results presented in the following section).
+In practice a threshold criteria to discard irrelevant preimages must be defined, a simple example would be to discard (with high probability) those preimages whose distance from the corresponding previous observation exceeds some threshold based on the {properties} of the observational noise (a $3\sigma$ criteria is {adopted} in the following section and shown to be adequate for purpose).